provenance-io/provenance/x/exchange/spec/01_concepts.md

 An order that allows partial fulfillment can be partially filled multiple times (as long as the numbers allow for it).

-Settlement will fail if an order is being partially filled, that either doesn't allow it, or cannot be evenly split at the needed `assets` amount.
+Settlement will fail if an order is being partially filled that either doesn't allow it, or cannot be evenly split at the needed `assets` amount.

 ### External IDs